samuelm203/PHP_Blog/README.md

 - Image field for posts may accept a URL and can be validated (e.g., with `getimagesize()` in the model layer if implemented).
 - Views are composed with `views\templates\header.php` and `views\templates\footer.php`.

-## 🔧 Environment Variables (TODO)
+## 🔧 Environment Variables

 Currently, database credentials are hard-coded in `blog\core\database.php` for both local and remote connections.
-To improve security and portability, consider moving these to environment variables or a non-versioned config file.
+To improve security and portability, you can move these to environment variables or a non-versioned config file.

-Suggested (example) variables:
+Suggested variables:

 ```
 DB_HOST=localhost